phil-martin-research/phil-martin-research.github.io/publications.md

 ### Books/book chapters

-1. Martin P.A., Rocha R., Smith R.K., & Sutherland W.J.
+1. **Martin P.A.**, Rocha R., Smith R.K., & Sutherland W.J.
 (2017) Shrubland and heathland conservation: Global Evidence for the Effects of Interventions.
 Synopses of Conservation Evidence Series.
 University of Cambridge, Cambridge, UK.
 Citations: 0
-2. Littlewood, N.A., Rocha, R., Smith, R.K., Martin, P.A., Lockhart, S.L., Schoonover, R.F., Wilman, E., Bladon, A.J., Sainsbury, K.A., Pimm, S. and Sutherland, W.J., 2020.
+2. Littlewood, N.A., Rocha, R., Smith, R.K., **Martin, P.A.**, Lockhart, S.L., Schoonover, R.F., Wilman, E., Bladon, A.J., Sainsbury, K.A., Pimm, S. and Sutherland, W.J., 2020.
 Terrestrial Mammal Conservation: Global Evidence for the Effects of Interventions for Terrestrial Mammals Excluding Bats and Primates.
 Open Book Publishers.
 Citations: 0
-3. Martin, P.A., Ockendon, N., Berthinussen, A., Smith, R.K., and Sutherland, W.J.
+3. **Martin, P.A.**, Ockendon, N., Berthinussen, A., Smith, R.K., and Sutherland, W.J.
 (2021) Grassland Conservation: Global evidence for the effects of selected interventions Synopses of Conservation Evidence Series.
 University of Cambridge, Cambridge, UK.
 Citations: 0